 We’ll use the example of a mobile phone retailer so we can see how each type of content can help a specific business, but these types of content marketing can be used for almost any business.

-Buying guides are an excellent way to help potential customers discover the right products for them, and at the same time show them why you are the best place to buy them.
+Buying guides are an excellent way to help potential customers discover the right products for them, whether there are looking for custom cat paintings or other eCommerce products, and at the same time, show them why you are the best place to buy them.
 They help draw in uneducated customers who are at the very start of their buying journey and are still doing research into what they need.

 In an example of a mobile phone retailer, a buying guide would explain the different features of modern phones in a simplistic way.
 It would examine features such as cameras, processing power, screen resolution, and battery life in order to educate customers about the options on offer, and which might be right for them.